MichaelDBA/pg_alert/README.md

 ### MAIL ALERTS
-The whole point of pg_alert is to send email alerts. pg_alert also supports SMS messages as well.
+The whole point of pg_alert is to send email alerts. pg_alert also supports SMS text messages as well.
 The current version supports 3 types of mail protocol:
 * mail (mailx)
 * ssmtp
 * smtp

 MAIL is really **mailx** since there is a symlink pointing to a particular mailx version.
 Two common ones are **bsd-mailx** and **heriloom-mailx**.  bsd-mailx is the more stable version.
 If you have a choice please make your symlinks point to the bsd version.  pg_alerty will try to find and use it, but this is not guaranteed.
 >ls /usr/bin/mail -la
 <br /><br />